DJWoodZ/Farming-Simulator-Discord-Bot/README.md

 ### Which variables must I edit?

-As a minimum you will need to specify a `FS22_BOT_DISCORD_TOKEN` value, which you obtain via the [Discord Developer Portal](https://discord.com/developers/).
-You will also need to verify that the `FS22_BOT_URL_CAREER_SAVEGAME` and `FS22_BOT_URL_SERVER_STATS` values are correct.
+As a minimum you will need to specify a `FARMING_SIMULATOR_BOT_DISCORD_TOKEN` value, which you obtain via the [Discord Developer Portal](https://discord.com/developers/).
+You will also need to verify that the `FARMING_SIMULATOR_BOT_URL_CAREER_SAVEGAME` and `FARMING_SIMULATOR_BOT_URL_SERVER_STATS` values are correct.

 ### Anything else to be aware of?

 By default the bot will post to all channels it has access to on all servers it has been added to.

-You should use Discord's roles and permissions to control which channels it can post to, but you can also specify the `FS22_BOT_DISCORD_SERVER_NAME` and `FS22_BOT_DISCORD_CHANNEL_NAME` values to further ensure it only posts to your chosen Discord server and/or channel.
+You should use Discord's roles and permissions to control which channels it can post to, but you can also specify the `FARMING_SIMULATOR_BOT_DISCORD_SERVER_NAME` and `FARMING_SIMULATOR_BOT_DISCORD_CHANNEL_NAME` values to further ensure it only posts to your chosen Discord server and/or channel.
 This is recommended.

 Be sure to spell the server and channel names exactly as written in Discord.

 ### What about purging?

 By default purging is disabled.
-When enabled, it will only purge its own messages and it will only purge from the specified channel on the specified server, both of which must be set using `FS22_BOT_PURGE_DISCORD_CHANNEL_SERVER_NAME` and `FS22_BOT_PURGE_DISCORD_CHANNEL_NAME`.
+When enabled, it will only purge its own messages and it will only purge from the specified channel on the specified server, both of which must be set using `FARMING_SIMULATOR_BOT_PURGE_DISCORD_CHANNEL_SERVER_NAME` and `FARMING_SIMULATOR_BOT_PURGE_DISCORD_CHANNEL_NAME`.

 Be sure to spell the server and channel names exactly as written in Discord.